ngm/ApleT/docs/gherkin-and-variability.rst

 Variability in Gherkin
 **********************

-As discussed in the section on :ref:`gherkin`, Gherkin is a business-readable DSL for specifying system behaviour.
+As discussed in the section on :ref:`bdd-gherkin`, Gherkin is a business-readable DSL for specifying system behaviour.

 An example of feature specifications in a Gherkin feature file looks as